I knew my son was dyslexic in Reception.

 We had bought our house when I was pregnant because we loved it, and we sent our children to the nearest school.
 Already, I had not shown strategic competency, at this point it did not matter because we did not know about our son’s dyslexia.
 He was a happy, curious and robust toddler.

-I didn’t know what to do and eventually trained to be a TA and ended up working in my son’s school, trying to support him by being close to the situation.
+I didn’t know what to do or how to help him and eventually trained to be a TA and ended up working in my son’s school, trying to support him by being close to the situation.
 I saw him in tears every day for 2 years.
 The school suggested that my presence in school made him anxious.

-An ethos of ‘everyone’ should mean everyone and demonstrate daily that every child, every parent matters without special exceptions.
+An ethos of ‘everyone’ should mean everyone and demonstrate daily that every child, every parent, matters without special exceptions, regardless of class and socio economic status.